 A lot of the arcs towards the end are really long, ranging from about 10 to 12 chapters in length.
 Most notable are the Bohemian Rhapsody and Heavy Weather arcs, which are some of the longest non-final battle arcs in the series.
 It doesn't help that for many the Stand battles in this part don't have much going on in terms of actual fighting.

-Base-Breaking Character: Anasui, is he a funny and interesting character?
-Or is he an unlikable jerk with his obsession with Jolyne being too creepy?
+Anasui.
+Is he a funny and interesting character, or is he an unlikable jerk whose obsession with Jolyne comes off as him being too creepy?

 Stone Ocean has quite possibly the strangest, most out-there stand powers in the entire franchise.
 While some applaud them for being among the most creative abilities yet, there's a lot of contention as to whether Araki took it too far, with many feeling that some of them are SO kooky that they don't make sense, with Heavy Weather being the most cited example.
 It's to the point where Stone Ocean is often accused of having the weakest stand fights in the series.

-Die for Our Ship: Anasui gets this from fans who prefer to ship Jolyne with other characters.
-It's not hard to find fanworks of him being a Butt-Monkey or even just plainly ignored.
+Anasui gets this from fans who prefer to ship Jolyne with other characters.
+It's not hard to find fanworks of him being a Butt-Monkey or rather just plainly ignored.
 To be fair, he did kill his previous girlfriend, and one Jolyne doesn't show much canonical attraction to.

 Draco in Leather Pants: Pucci gets this treatment as much as Dio.
 It does help that he is more sympathetic than other antagonists and there are some fans who found his motivations more understandable than the protagonists.
 But then again we are talking about the guy who killed all but one of the main cast.